annewbarry/running_rivalries/README.md

+# Running Rivalries

-## Running Rivalries: Insight into the Relative Competitiveness of Different Age-Gender Groups in the New York City Marathon by Anne Barry
+## Insight into the Relative Competitiveness of Different Age-Gender Groups in the New York City Marathon

 <img src="img/img1.png" width="500">